lemonds-emu/lemonds/README.md

   <b>the end.</b>
 </h1>
 <p align="center">
-hello, the project is temporarily discontinued.
+hello, the project is discontinued.

 i will not make this repo private because of the stars. my biggest award, and that, for me, means that i atleast made something useful.